GitHowTo/githowto-content/pages/en/pushing_a_change.md

 To ../hello.git
    2faa4ea..79f507c  master -&gt; master</pre>

 <p class="note"><strong>Note:</strong>  We had to explicitly specify the master branch to submit changes.
 It can be configured automatically, but I always forget the command.
-For easy management of remote branches switch to «Git Remote Branch».</p>
+For easy management of remote branches switch to "Git Remote Branch".</p>